Frequently Asked Questions - FAQ's

-No. We receive items from terminals E and D as well as the general airport
+Yes and No. We receive items from all security check points as well as the general

 parking and rental car shuttles.
-Items lost in terminals A, B, and C will go to
+Items lost in general areas of terminals A, B, and C

 9. What about food left in a lost item?

 Food left in bags or other lost items will be discarded when we receive the item for

 health and sanitation reasons.
 Soiled dishes/containers with food on/in them are

 also discarded unless they can be easily cleaned and dried.